British Indian Department: The early Indian Department, 1755–1774

 Before 1755, responsibility for maintaining diplomatic relations with the Indigenous nations of North America rested with the individual British colonies.
-It was only the outbreak of the Seven Years' War that impelled the British Empire to centralize the management of Indian Affairs.
+It was only the outbreak of the Seven Years' War that impelled the British Empire to centralize the management of the colonies' relations with Indigenous peoples.
 Accordingly, Sir William Johnson was granted a special commission as Superintendent of Indian Affairs in 1755 in order to mobilize allied Indigenous warriors in the struggle against New France, and to win over or neutralize the Indigenous allies of the French.

-Initially, the administration of Indian Affairs in British America was divided into two geographical departments.
+Initially, the Indian Department's administration in British America was divided into two geographical departments.
 The superintendent of the northern department, responsible for negotiations with the Indians living north of the Ohio River, was Sir William Johnson who held the position until his death in 1774.
 Sir William was succeeded by his nephew and heir, Guy Johnson, who served as superintendent of Indian Affairs for the northern department until 1782.

 The first superintendent for the Southern Department was Edmond Atkins, starting in 1756.
 John Stuart became the Superintendent for the Southern Department in 1762, serving until his death in 1779.